-Dakota Johnson Admires Sex Toys, BDSM: ‘Fifty Shades’ Jamie Dornan Hates Them
+Dakota Johnson Admires Adult Toys, BDSM: ‘Fifty Shades’ Jamie Dornan Hates Them

-Fifty Shades Darker stars Dakota Johnson and Jamie Dornan share different views on BDSM and sex toys.
+Fifty Shades Darker stars Dakota Johnson and Jamie Dornan share different views on BDSM and adult toys.
 While Dakota Johnson has really come to appreciate them, Jamie Dornan cannot even hang out with a guy like Christian Grey.

 Fifty Shades Darker will be raunchier with more sex scenes than Fifty Shades of Grey.
 Dakota Johnson, who plays the lead character of Anastasia Steele, says that she really admires the world of BDSM now, Vogue reported.